 What Really Happens When You Crack Your Knuckles

-Many of you crack your knuckles often, even though it’s been said for years that it could eventually lead to problems like arthritis, for example.
-This bad habit gives people a kind of pleasure when they do it, and some people crack their knuckles all the time without ever thinking about the potential consequences.
+Many of us crack our knuckles often even though some people say it could eventually lead to problems like arthritis.
+This bad habit gives people a sort of pleasure when they do it, and some people crack their knuckles all the time without ever thinking about the potential consequences.

 What are the risks of cracking your knuckles?

 A joint is a location where two bones meet.
-All joints are made up of an area known as a joint capsule, which is what protects the joint and contains a natural lubricant known as synovial fluid that’s necessary for healthy joint movement.
+All joints are made up of an area known as a joint capsule.
+The joint capsule protects the joint and contains a natural lubricant known as synovial fluid.
+This fluid is necessary for healthy joint movement.

-It’s precisely this lubricant that’s responsible for the infamous “cracking” sound, because there is dissolved air inside the joint capsule that’s released when force is applied to the knuckles.
+It’s precisely this lubricant that’s responsible for the infamous “cracking” sound.
+That’s because there is dissolved air inside the joint capsule that you release when you apply force to your knuckles.
 Small air pockets escape quickly, and the characteristic sound occurs.

 After you crack your knuckles it’s not possible to repeat it immediately, because the joint has to settle back to its normal position and more air must dissolve into the synovial fluid.
 But after about fifteen minutes, it’s possible to crack the same knuckles again.